David Runciman

 David Walter Runciman, 4th Viscount Runciman of Doxford (born 1 March 1967), is an English academic and podcaster who until 2024 taught politics and history at the University of Cambridge, where he was Professor of Politics.
 From October 2014 to October 2018 he was also head of the Department of Politics and International Studies.

 In April 2024 he decided to resign his position at the university to focus on his podcast full-time.
 He was subsequently made Honorary Professor of Politics.

 Family and early life

 Runciman was born in St John's Wood, North London, England, and grew up there.
-His father, Garry Runciman, 3rd Viscount Runciman, was a political sociologist and academic and his mother, Ruth Runciman, is former chair of the UK Mental Health Commission, a founder of the Prison Reform Trust and former chair of the National Aids Trust.
+His father, Garry Runciman, 3rd Viscount Runciman, was a political sociologist and academic and his mother, Ruth Runciman, is former chair of the UK Mental Health Commission, a founder of the Prison Reform Trust, and former chair of the National Aids Trust.

 He was educated at Eton College, an all-boys public school in Berkshire, where he won the Newcastle Scholarship.
 He went on to study at Trinity College, Cambridge.

 Career

 Academic

 In October 2014, he was appointed head of the Department of Politics and International Studies at the University of Cambridge.
 Runciman gave his inaugural lecture on 24 February 2015 on Political Theory and Real Politics in the Age of the Internet.
 He was preceded in this position by Andrew Gamble and Geoffrey Hawthorn.

-In 2020, Runciman co-founded the Cambridge Centre for the Future of Democracy, a research institute dedicated to the exploration of innovative approaches to the study of democratic governance worldwide.
-At its launch the Centre released its first report, gaining widespread media coverage, and has since released a further three annual reports as well as peer-reviewed articles in academic journals.

 In 2018, Runciman was elected Fellow of the British Academy (FBA).
 In 2021, he was elected Fellow of the Royal Society of Literature (FRSL).